Cancer Is a New Location to Worship God, December 17

 God is leading you this Christmas, like every Christmas, to the peace and beauty of the Christ Child.
 By walking through your cancer to get there, you will see a new fullness of all the wonder Christ has brought into your life.
 Come to the manger and receive.
 Receive the double portion which comes from walking through cancer to the manger.

-Pray: God, please do not let cancer get in the way of my worshipping You.
+Pray: God, please do not let cancer get in the way of my worshiping You.
 Open me up to see You and the glories of this life with You with more clarity and more wonder this Christmas.
 Give me a hunger to see the Christ Child this year with a deeper awareness of all the wonder He has placed in my life.
 In your precious Son’s name I pray.
 Amen.

 Your Turn: This Christmas, let God guide you to the manger on your cancer walk, knowing you are right where you are supposed to be—just as the Wise Men were.
 With new eyes, experience the hope and the light the Christ child brings.
 Join Hillsong in singing “Joy to the World”—and don't let cancer steal your joy.